-1QBit was founded in 2012 by Andrew Fursman and Landon Downs, following their investment in D-Wave Systems and an analysis of the impending need for tools to facilitate access to commercial quantum computation.
+1QBit was founded in 2012 by Andrew Fursman and Landon Downs, following their analysis of the impending need for tools to facilitate access to commercial quantum computation.
 The company is backed by a private investor base led by the CME Groupand the Royal Bank of Scotland.

 FOUNDER / TECHNICAL LEADERSHIP BIOS

 Andrew Fursman, CEO – Andrew leads the strategic vision and the development of partnerships for 1QBit.
 Andrew also is a founding partner at Vancouver-based VCC Minor Capital, co-founder of Satellogic Nano-Satellites, and co-founder of Cloudtel Communications.
 He studied Economics at the University of Waterloo and Philosophy and Political Science at the University of British Columbia prior to completing post-graduate programs in Technology Studies at Singularity University and Financial Engineering at Stanford University.

 Landon Downs, President – Landon is responsible for the leadership of all internal operations and the execution of key partnerships and projects at 1QBit.
 Landon is also a founding partner at Agentis Capital, a boutique financial advisory firm, and Minor Capital.
 He has experience spanning from startups and early-stage investing to mergers and acquisitions and advising on some of the largest public- private-partnership infrastructure transactions in Canada.
 Throughout his career he has advised on the deployment of over $6Bn of capital.
 Landon received a Bachelor of Commerce degree from the University of Victoria, is a CFA charterholder, and has completed Singularity University’s Executive Program.

 Dr. Phil Goddard, Head of Research – Phil is the President of Goddard Consulting.
 Formerly, he worked with The Mathworks as manager of the financial services practice within their North American consulting group and as a Senior Consultant and Application Engineer.
 He holds a PhD in Engineering from the University of Cambridge.